 BUYING A JUICER

 How do you pick the right juicer for you?
+What is the best juicer on the market?
 With some many different types available how do you chose?

 For the past 4 years Nikki and I have been testing numerous brands and types of juicers, noting the pros and cons for each as well as comparing the quality (of the machine and the taste of the juice it produced).
 Today we will share with you our findings and our top picks to help you make your buying decision a bit easier.